Do you love animals and walking in nature?

 The Singapore Night Safari can be found at 80 Mandai Lake Road, Singapore, 729826.

-From public transport options to taxis, there are a number of different ways to get here depending on works best for you and how much time you want to spend getting from A to B.
+From public transport options to taxis, there are several different ways to get here depending on what works best for you and how much time you want to spend getting from A to B.

 Using public transport to get to the Night Safari

-There’s a shuttle operating between Khatib MRT Station and the Night Safari, which costs just S$1 each way.
-It runs every 20 minutes with the last shuttle back to Khatib at 10.40pm.
+There’s a shuttle operating between Khatib MRT Station and the Night Safari, which costs just S$2.
+It runs every 15-20 minutes with the last shuttle back to Khatib at midnight.

 Cash isn’t accepted on the bus; you have to buy your ticket at the Night Safari Coach Bay upon your return.
 This sounds strange and it’s something that took the bus driver two attempts at communicating to us as we just didn’t understand.

 If you’d rather just pay a one-off fee to get to the Night Safari then there are several direct buses from Singapore City, which include the Safari Gate Bus, Singapore Attractions Express and StarIsland Travel Bus.
 Details of costs and timings can be found here.

 Driving to the Night Safari